 To improve the results of processes and make them leaner, practitioners need to identify which of the traditional seven wastes (or muda) are present in the process and take appropriate action.

-Why does Lean work in some organizations and not in others?
-In short, the difference between success and failure is in cultural acceptance and the ability of an organization to accept change, not just Lean change, but change in general.
+When it comes to Lean, the difference between success and failure is in cultural acceptance and the ability of an organization to accept change -- not just Lean change, but change in general.

 Organizations are quick to adopt the Lean or Six Sigma religion, but management is sometimes underwhelmed with the bottom-line savings.
 What often gets lost is the discipline in tying activities to clearly defined and auditable financial results.
 There are several lessons that can be learned that can help organizations translate transparent intentions into visible financial results.

 If too much emphasis is placed upon efficiency in service processes, effectiveness and quality may suffer.
 For an organization to achieve the best Lean improvement in service processes, efficiency and effectiveness need to be appropriately balanced.